lelloc/doc-admin/content/processes-automation/dynamic-fields.rst

 5. Add the list of searchable attribute keys comma separated (``Name`` is not needed).
 6. Populate the data source by adding at least one contact in the newly created data source by using *Tickets* → *Edit contacts with data* screen from the main navigation bar.
 7. Add the new dynamic field to the screen's configuration where it should be shown.
 For example in *New Phone Ticket* screen by updating the system configuration setting ``Ticket::Frontend::AgentTicketPhone###DynamicField`` and do the same for ``Ticket::Frontend::AgentTicketZoom###DynamicField``.
 8. Go to *New Phone Ticket* screen, and notice that the new field is there.
-Add all ticket needed information.
+Add all needed information to the ticket.
 9. Select an existing contact using autocomplete and choosing a contact.
 10. The assigned contact and its attributes will be shown in the *Ticket Zoom* screen.
-11. It is possible to update the attributes of the contact by clicking the *Edit contact data button* that appears in the right side of the title of the contact data box (if the current user is a member of the groups defined in system configuration setting ``Frontend::Module###AdminDynamicFieldContactWithData``).
+11. It is possible to update the attributes of the contact by clicking the *Edit contact data* button that appears in the right side of the title of the contact data box (if the current user is a member of the groups defined in system configuration setting ``Frontend::Module###AdminDynamicFieldContactWithData``).
 12. If is necessary to change the contact for this ticket, it can be done via any other ticket action where the dynamic field is configured for display.